Current filter:

 General Funding rates pay services provided by the Regional Council across the entire region, such as governance, strategic planning and regulation.

-This Clean Heat Targeted Rate is charged only on ratepayers with property within an ‘air shed’ and is based on land value.
-If this item is not on your rates bill, your property is outside the airsheds.
+This Clean Heat Targeted Rate is charged only on ratepayers with property within a designated urban footprint and is based on land value.
+If this item is not on your rates bill, your property is outside the area of benefit.

-An air shed is a legally designated zone in Napier, Hastings and Awatoto where research shows air quality needs improvement.
 Like all other regions in New Zealand, Hawke’s Bay must meet the National Environmental Standard (NES) for air quality set by the Ministry for the Environment.
-Currently PM10 concentrations in Napier and Hastings on cold clear winter nights exceed this standard and this rate assists people to install insulation and clean forms of heating.
+Currently PM10 concentrations in Napier and Hastings on cold clear nights exceed this standard.
+Read more about the work we do to monitor and research air quality.

-This rate is charged only on urban ratepayers in Napier, Havelock North, Hastings, Clive and Bay View, to help provide bus services in and around the cities.
-Bay View residents are not charged for this service.
+This rate is charged only on ratepayers in Napier, Havelock North, Hastings, Whakatu, Clive and Bay View and the surrounding areas, to help plan, promote and provide public transport services in and around the main urban centres.

 As well as this rate, public transport is paid for by fare-paying passengers, and the NZ Transport Agency funding.
 These services are managed by the Regional Council and operated by GoBus Transport Ltd.